thin-edge/thin-edge.io/docs/src/references/file-transfer-service.md

 title: File Transfer Service
 tags: [Reference, HTTP]
 sidebar_position: 6
+descrioption: Interacting with the %%te%% file transfer service
 ---

 The `tedge-agent` hosts a binary repository for child devices and other plugins/extensions to exchange binary files between them.